Araffe/azure-security-lab/readme.md

 **1)** As we need an Azure subscription licensed for Office 365 and EM+S, the best process for this is to first create an Office 365 trial account by navigating here: http://go.microsoft.com/fwlink/p/?LinkID=698279&culture=en-GB&country=GB

-**2)** Fill in the details, complete the sign-up process and create an “admin” user, as shown in figure 2.
+**2)** Fill in the details, complete the sign-up process and create an “admin” user, as shown in figure 2. **Please ensure the user is "admin" as shown below.**

 ![Office 365 Signup](https://github.com/araffe/azure-security-lab/blob/master/Images/O365-Signup.jpg "Office 365 Signup")